compromise-evident/LeptonKit/README.md

 # Quick background

 Neutrinos are absurdly abundant and truly invisible particles passing through everything.
-Yet every long once in a while, something possesses them to interact with the real world, such as collision with mineral oil where a photon is produced as a result.
+Yet every once in a while, something possesses them to interact with the real world, such as collision with mineral oil--producing a photon.

 # Plan to prove detection